Battle lines drawn in GOP over planned Electoral College challenges, certification set for Wednesday

 Challenges to any states' slates of electoral votes are almost certain to fail.
 Democrats, who hold a majority in the House, are expected to vote against rejecting electors.
 And there are enough Republicans in both the House and the Senate who oppose that effort to prevent it from having any chance of success.

-Sen. Tom Cotton, R-Ark., another rumored presidential hopeful, attempted to walk a thin political line Sunday in a statement raising concerns about "irregularities in the presidential election" but opposed members of Congress imposing on the electors sent to them by states.
+Sen. Tom Cotton, R-Ark., another rumored presidential hopeful, attempted to walk a thin political line Sunday in a statement that raised concerns about "irregularities in the presidential election" but opposed members of Congress imposing on the electors sent to them by states.

 APPEALS COURT UPHOLDS DISMISSAL OF GOHMERT'S LAWSUIT CHALLENGING 2020 ELECTION RESULTS